What is Heroku?

-Heroku handles more than 13 billion requests every day
+Heroku handles more than 60 billion requests every day

-That's more than 150,000 requests every second.
+That's more than 600,000 requests every second.

-Heroku is built, maintained, and championed by 200+ talented people who are passionate about what they do.
+Heroku is built, maintained, and championed by 300+ talented people who are passionate about what they do.
 As Herokai (Heroku staff), we are focused on technical and operational excellence, with customer success as our north star.
 We’re united by a shared purpose to make developers lives easier so they can build great apps.

-Why work at Heroku?
+Why work on Heroku?

 Ask any one of us and you’ll hear many reasons, like our passion for developer innovation, designing elegant user experiences, and a diverse set of world-class colleagues.
 Here are a few important ones:

-- Our culture is collaborative, flexible, and fun
+- Our culture is collaborative, flexible, and fun.

-- Our work provides opportunities for challenge and growth
+- Our work provides opportunities for challenge and growth.

-- Our team contributes expertise to a wide variety of open-source projects
+- Our team contributes expertise to a wide variety of open-source projects.

-- Our company invests in our professional and personal well-being
+- Our company invests in our professional and personal well-being.

-- Our products are simply the best in their class
+- Our products are simply the best in their class.